Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 For QAOA, we observe a clear drop in performance in Figure~\ref{fig:2-chain-to-i-star}, yet the solution probabilities are nevertheless higher than in Figure~\ref{fig:2-cycle-to-i-chain}.
 Our ``bigshot'' experiment indicates that improving the configuration parameters also improves QAOA performance.

-Clearly, the \textbf{scaling behavior is highly problem-specific}.
-2-cycle-to-$i$-chain displays the scaling behavior that can be expected based on state-of-the-art.
-Moreover, chains queries of length 20 an beyond constitute 20 self-joins, and may be considered not small.
+Clearly, the \textbf{scaling behavior is problem-specific}.
+2-cycle-to-$i$-chain scales as can be expected based on state-of-the-art, and chain queries of length 20 are no longer small queries.
 However, \textbf{2-cycle-to-$i$-star surprises with exceptionally good performance}.
 This strongly motivates further research to investigate \QCP\ problems in terms of their energy landscapes.